seneferu/seneferu/README.md

 # Building and running tests

-`go build` create a ci-server binary that can be executed from the commandline
+`go build` create a server binary that can be executed from the commandline